 For everyone else, it conveyed everything it needed to say using three effective gimmicks: the simple red-font title; the image of a lady swimming on open waters evoking the feeling of summer; the great white shark with its extremely sharp teeth and striking position.

-All of these make Roger Kastel's poster a quick sell and great poster.
+All of these make Roger Kastel's poster a quick sell and chief among all the best movie posters of all time.